 There is evidence that it can bring improvements in some aspects of memory after two years in people with mild cognitive impairment due to Alzheimer’s disease.
 This means the drink might be able to help people with this condition to manage some of the memory problems they commonly experience.
 This should be alongside other things known to help such as regular exercise, avoiding smoking and a healthy diet.

-Commenting on the study, Dr Doug Brown, Director of Research at Alzheimer’s Society, said:
+Commenting on the study, Dr Doug Brown, previous Director of Research at Alzheimer’s Society, said in 2017:

-'This medical drink been shown to slow the decline of thinking skills in people experiencing mild memory problems, who also have early signs of Alzheimer’s disease on a brain scan or a lumbar puncture test.
-This group of people don’t benefit from Alzheimer’s drugs, so this drink is one option to consider alongside regular exercise, avoiding smoking an eating a healthy, balanced diet to keep their memory sharp.
+'This study hints that a medical drink could slow the decline of thinking skills in people experiencing mild memory problems, who also have early signs of Alzheimer’s disease on a brain scan or a lumbar puncture test.